 Find out about any trade restrictions

 - There are UK restrictions on importing certain products.
 For example, firearms, software, most food products and some chemicals.
-Import restrictions can apply even if you are purchasing goods from another country in the EU.
+Import restrictions can apply even if you are purchasing goods from the EU.

 - Import licences for restricted goods are issued by relevant government departments and agencies, such as the Food Standards Agency.